 The Company identified its reporting units as individual asset groups and measured long-lived assets recoverability by a comparison of the carrying amount and the undiscounted cash flows of the reporting unit.
 The results indicated that long-lived assets associated with three reporting units were not recoverable.
 Further, the estimated fair value of these assets was determined to be below their carrying value.
 As a result, for the three months ended March 31, 2020, the Company recognized \$90 million of impairments of long-lived assets which were included in impairment charges in the consolidated statements of operations.
-Remaining long-lived assets consisted primarily of \$112 million in property, plant and equipment, net and \$49 million in operating right-of-use assets.
+No triggering events were identified in the second quarter of 2020 to indicate that the remaining carrying value of long-lived assets were not recoverable.
 The Company recognized a \$4 million tax benefit related to the long-lived asset impairments.
+As of June 30, 2020, the long-lived assets consisted primarily of \$109 million in property, plant and equipment, net and \$46 million in operating right-of-use assets.

-The impairment of long-lived assets is shown as follows (in millions):
+The impairment of long-lived assets recognized in the first quarter is shown as follows (in millions):

-Un ited States International T otal
+United United States rnational Total

 Intangibles, net \$ (62) \$ (22) \$ (84)

 Property, plant and equipment, net (4) (4)

 Operating right-of-use assets (1) (1) (2)

 Total impairment \$ (63) \$ (27) \$ (90)

 The Company determined the fair value of both long-lived assets and goodwill primarily using the discounted cash flow method and in the case of goodwill, a multiples-based market approach for comparable companies when applicable.
 Given the current volatile market environment, the Company utilized third-party valuation advisors to assist us with these valuations.
 These analyses included significant judgment, including management's short-term and long-term forecast of operating performance, discount rates based on the weighted average cost of capital, revenue growth rates, profitability margins, capital expenditures, the timing of future cash flows based on an eventual recovery of the oil and gas industry, and in the case of long-lived assets, the remaining useful life and service potential of the asset, all of which were classified as level 3 inputs under the fair value hierarchy.
 These impairment assessments incorporate inherent uncertainties, including projected commodity pricing, supply and demand for the Company's products and future market conditions, which are difficult to predict in volatile economic environments.
-As of March 31, 2020, the discount rates utilized to value the reporting units were in a range from 11.5% to 12.8%.
+Discount rates utilized to value the reporting units were in a range from 11.5% to 12.8%.